amazon-archives/amazon-quicksight-embedding-sample/QuickSightAuthentication/README.md

   ```

 - Pick the `Domain name` from cloudfront and whitelist it in QuickSight `Domains and Embedding` section of the QuickSight Admin page.

+- UserArn is of the form - arn:aws:quicksight:<region>:<awsaccountid>:user/<namespace – “default” if no user is not associated with the specific namespace>/<username>

+- UserArn can also be obtained by calling quickSight:DescribeUser AWS SDK API call.

 - Try the url in the browser - `https://<DomainName>?dashboarid=<dashboardId>&userarn=<UserArn>` and verify the embedding page load.